 The integrated maritime policy seeks to provide a more coherent approach to maritime issues, with increased coordination between different policy areas.
 It focuses on:

 It seeks to coordinate, not to replace policies on specific maritime sectors.

-A Marine and Maritime Agenda for Growth and Jobs [214 KB] All available translations. was adopted on 8 October 2012 by European Ministers for maritime policy and the European Commission, represented by President Jose Manuel Barroso (speechAll available translations.) and Commissioner Maria Damanaki (speechAll available translations.), at a conference in Limassol organised by the Cypriot Presidency.
-Five years after the launch of the EU Integrated Maritime Policy, the Member States and the Commission reaffirmed that a dynamic and coordinated approach to maritime affairs enhances the development of the EU's 'Blue Economy' while ensuring the health of seas and oceans.
+A marine and maritime agenda for growth and jobs was adopted on 8 October 2012 by European Ministers for maritime policy and the European Commission, represented by President Jose Manuel Barroso (speech) and Commissioner Maria Damanaki (speech), at a conference in Limassol organised by the Cypriot Presidency.
+Five years after the launch of the EU integrated maritime policy, the Member States and the Commission reaffirmed that a dynamic and coordinated approach to maritime affairs enhances the development of the EU's 'blue economy' while ensuring the health of seas and oceans.

 In addition, maritime policy is implemented through

 Integrated maritime policy at national and international level

 Saturday 19/9 is World Cleanup Day.
 To raise awareness about the challenge of marine litter and encourage citizens worldwide to take action, the European Commission and the European External Action Service is organising the third edition of the #EUBeachCleanup campaign.
 In 2019, the campaign mobilised over 40,000 volunteers at events in nearly 80 countries.

 With the newest release of the European Atlas of the Seas today, citizens from all around Europe now have access to stunning marine maps and interactive oceanic information in their own language, making the atlas an even more accessible and useful educational tool.

 Do you care about our oceans and seas and got a great idea how to support them?
 Then maybe the EU missions’ call for ideas is just for you!